mashplan/chat/docs/berget-ai.md

 Key files

-- `lib/ai/providers/berget-provider.ts` — custom provider (payload shaping, tool support, reasoning extraction, stream synthesis)
-- `lib/ai/providers.ts` — currently wires most Berget models via OpenAI‑compatible provider; OpenAi OSS model is routed through the custom provider for fallback synthesis.
+- `lib/ai/providers.ts` — wires all Berget models via the OpenAI‑compatible provider with reasoning middleware where needed.

 Models and capabilities (verified)